 This is done more quickly in warmer temperatures, which explains why warm summer months are such a good time for gardeners to start turning dead leaves into great soil.

-The more diverse your compost pile is, the faster composting process.
-If you have different compost materials like food scraps, vegetable waste, tea bags, and grass clippings, fireplace ashes, wood chips, yard trimmings your compost can decompose in as little as 3 months.
+The more diverse your compost pile is the faster-composting process.
+If you have different compost materials like food scraps, vegetable waste, tea bags, grass clippings, fireplace ashes, wood chips, or yard trimmings your compost can decompose in as little as 3 months.

 In fact, many cities in the United States are going green by providing free spaces for citizens to use to compost their unwanted material and contribute to the effort of re-growing sustainable energy sources.